© Marcel Burkhardt

-- Presence index per species and year 2000–2020.
-This index accounts for the increase in observer activity and allows for better comparisons between years.
+The presence index per species and year 1990–2022 accounts for the increase in observer activity and allows for comparisons between years.

 - The current list of bird species in Switzerland and their systematic order according to the “Handbook of the Birds of the World” can be downloaded here (including an Excel version).

 - The ID bulletins provided by the information service (in German and French) and the Chronique ornithologique romande published by Nos Oiseaux (in French) offer syntheses of migration activity.

 - Occurrences of rare and unusual species in Switzerland are summarised in the annual reports of the Swiss RC.